 The park has desert creatures from all over the world, with a focus on North America and Africa.
 Mexican wolves, eagles, giraffes, zebras, camels, and other animals are among the highlights.

-The park has minimal shade and temperatures frequently exceed 100 degrees, so carry plenty of water and sunscreen.
+The park has minimal shade and temperatures frequently exceed 100 degrees.
+Carry plenty of water and sunscreen.

-The Water gallery and the museum are open for guests to wander around in without paying a penny, but the best opportunity to view the pueblo and learn about its many tales is on a one-hour guided tour.
+This property’s façade is a stunning example of Pueblo revival design constructed using natural objects collected in the desert.
+The Water gallery and the museum are open for guests to visit without paying a penny, but the best opportunity to view the pueblo and learn about its many tales is on a one-hour guided tour.